minjing/funds-flow/README.md

     -   [ ] Income / Expense / Transfer
     -   [ ] Tag Selection
 1. Account Management
-    -   [ ] Account only contains its name
+    -   [ ] Account only contains its name, the name is unique
+    -   [ ] Default Account named Cash
     -   [ ] Create Account
     -   [ ] Modify Account
+        -   [ ] Default Account can be rename
     -   [ ] Delete Account
-    -   [ ] Need to check when changing account value
+        -   [ ] A Default Account can't be Deleted
 1. Tag Management
     -   [ ] Tag only contains its name
     -   [ ] Create / Modify / Delete Tag